Territorial Defense (Yugoslavia): Task and formation

-Main task of the Territorial Defense Forces was the protection of independence, sovereignty, territorial integrity and social organization of Socialist Federal Republic of Yugoslavia.
+The main task of the Territorial Defense Forces was the protection of independence, sovereignty, territorial integrity and social organization of the Socialist Federal Republic of Yugoslavia.

 Description and formations

 They were mostly reserve forces to be used in case of war based on local population living among Yugoslav republics and municipalities.
 Each republic within Yugoslavia had HQ of Territorial Defense with active military personnel within HQ and most of units in reserve.
 They were kind of partisan forces organized to be active only during war and with limited armament compared to JNA's active structure.
 They were tasked with providing functioning of industries and local security and point defense specially in towns and important military installations during war while JNA provided strategic and operational forces to deal with the enemy.

 The TO concept focused on small, lightly armed infantry units fighting defensive actions on a familiar local terrain.
 A typical unit was a company-sized detachment.
 More than 2,000 communes, factories, and other enterprises organized such units, which would fight in their home areas, maintaining local defense production essential to the overall war effort.
 The TO also included some larger, more heavily equipped units with wider operational responsibilities.
 The TO battalions and regiments operated in regional areas with artillery and antiaircraft guns, and some armoured vehicles.
 Using their mobility and tactical initiative, these units would attempt to alleviate the pressure of enemy armored columns and air strikes on smaller TO units.
 In the coastal regions, TO units had naval missions.
 They operated some gunboats in support of navy operations.
 They were organized to defend strategic coastal areas and naval facilities against enemy amphibious landings and raids.
 They also trained some divers for use in sabotage and other special operations.